Labor spying in the United States: Matewan

 After the Battle of Matewan, testimony in the case revealed that Charles Lively had infiltrated the union for the company.
 Lively later testified before the United States Senate that he had been a Baldwin-Felts detective since 1912 or 1913.
 During that time he had worked undercover, with his duties taking him to Missouri, Illinois, Oklahoma, Kansas, and Colorado.
 During the Ludlow strike in Colorado, Lively became vice-president of the United Mine Workers' local at La Veta.
 He returned to Mingo County, West Virginia, in early 1920.
 He worked undercover at Howard Collieries, a company that had a tipple destroyed by fire.
 The investigation was kept secret even from the coal company, and Lively was fired when he was suspected of complicity.

 Lively then traveled to Matewan, and participated in UMWA efforts to organize the War Eagle, Glen Alum, and Mohawk mines of Stone Mountain Coal Company.
 He reported all activities to the detective agency, and even brought his family to Matewan as part of his cover.
 He rented the lower floor of the UMWA union hall for a restaurant.
 Lively befriended members and officers of the union, and reported on their activities via mail sent on the train.

 After the Battle of Matewan, Sid Hatfield and Ed Chambers were summoned from the union stronghold at Matewan to answer minor strike-related sabotage charges in McDowell County.
-They walked up the courthouse steps, accompanied by their wives.
-They were shot dead by Baldwin-Felts agents Charles Lively, Bill Salter, and Buster Pence on August 1, 1921.
+As they walked up the courthouse steps, accompanied by their wives, they were shot dead by Baldwin-Felts agents Charles Lively, Bill Salter, and Buster Pence on August 1, 1921.
 According to Mrs. Chambers, Lively placed a gun behind Ed Chambers' ear and fired the last shot even though she was pleading with him not to shoot again.
 Neither of the two men had been armed, but one of the women reported that upon returning to the steps after having been led off by the guards, she discovered that both men had pistols in their hands.
 Pence was heard to remark, "kill 'em with one gun, and hand 'em another one."
 Although scores of people witnessed the attack, due to its brazenness they were afraid to testify.
 The three agents were acquitted on grounds of self-defense.
 The murder of Sid Hatfield and Ed Chambers led to a general uprising of West Virginia coal miners.